Dysmenorrhea - Herbs for painful periods

 Angelica root * Blue Cohosh Root * Catnip * Chaste Tree * Clary Sage * Corydalis * Cramp Bark * Dong Quai * Ginger Root * Jasmine Flower Oil * Kava-Kava * Lady's Mantle * Lemon Balm * Motherwort * Wild Yam Root * White Willow Bark * Yarrow *

 A painful period can range from a dull ache to a violent cramp.
 When we are in a fragile emotional state, menstrual pain can be even more severe.

 Many herbal allies for women have a gentle sedatating effect, helping to calm frayed nerves at the same time they relieve pain.
 Kava's gentle stress-beating, muscle-relaxing influence relaxes the uterus, making it notably helpful against menstrual cramps.
-My favorite old remedy is a soothing cup of raspberry tea, sipped slowly until the cramping subsides, others prefer a cup of lemon balm or catnip.
-Whatever your favorite, try adding a teaspoon of freshly grated ginger to enhance both flavor and effect.
+My favorite old remedy is a soothing cup of raspberry tea, sipped slowly until the cramping subsides, others prefer a cup of lemon balm or catnip for reducing the pain of menstrual cramps.

 - Richard Mabey.
 "The New Age Herbalist" Fireside, (1988) Blue cohosh eases the cramping pain of dysmenorrhoea.
 It has also been used to treat arthritis and ease stomach cramps. pp29-32